99kaits/tomochan/README.md

 - better tabbing on the post form
 - REPLY COUNT FOR OPS IN DB REPLY COUNT FOR OPS IN DB!!!!
 - FIGURE OUT WHY THE SWATCH TIMESTAMPS ARE FUCKED UP
+- image thumbnails
+- file size and dimentions in db, kinda goes hand in hand with thumbnails actually i can prob use PIL for both

 markdown things:
 - discord style newlines, its just better esp for this kinda thing